 Alternatively, ToP methods can deeply engage your staff and stakeholders in describing the values that you already have or those that you want.
 Values are not slogans but rather are aspirational signposts that describe how you operate, not just in normal times, but especially in difficult times and when hard choices must be made by everyone.
 They are core to the mission of the organization.

-The Courage to Lead Study grounds in real life experiences a new paradigm of leadership for which people are yearning.
+The Compass, within the Courage to Lead Study grounds in real life experiences a new paradigm of leadership for which people are yearning.
 It concretizes new practices of leadership in the day to day joys and struggles that we all experience.
 New forms of leadership are within everyone’s grasp, but only courageous and genuine reflection on challenging situations, not vague abstractions, can make the new leadership explicit.

 The Responsibility Module empowers groups by bringing clarity and surfacing the many tensions that exist when being accountable and taking responsibility for ones actions.
 It is a reminder and a generator of truly creative and innovation solutions to problems that must be solved, where there is never one ideologically “right” answer.